Jordan: Ancient period

 The oldest known evidence of hominid habitation in Jordan dates back at least 200,000 years.
-Jordan is rich in Paleolithic remains (up to 20,000 years old) due to its location within the Levant where expansions of hominids out of Africa converged, as well as due to its more humid climate during the Late Pleistocene, resulting in the formation of numerous wetlands in the region.
-Past lakeshore environments attracted different hominids, and several remains of tools have been found from this period.
-Scientists have found the world's oldest known evidence of bread-making in a 14,500 year-old Natufian site in Jordan's northeastern desert.
-A transition from hunter-gatherer culture to establishing populous agricultural villages occurred during the Neolithic period (10,000–4,500 BC).
-'Ain Ghazal, one such village located at a site in the east of present-day Amman, is one of the largest known prehistoric settlements in the Near East.
-Dozens of plaster statues of the human form dating to 7250 BC or earlier have been uncovered there; they are "among the earliest large-scale representations of the human form" ever found.
-Other than the Chalcolithic (4500–3600 BC) villages such as Tulaylet Ghassul in the Jordan Valley, a series of circular stone enclosures in the eastern basalt desert continue to baffle archaeologists about their purpose.
+Jordan is a rich source of Paleolithic human remains (up to 20,000 years old) due to its location within the Levant, where migrations out of Africa converged, and its more humid climate during the Late Pleistocene, which resulted in the formation of numerous remains-preserving wetlands in the region.
+Past lakeshore environments attracted different groups of hominids, and several remains of tools dating from the Late Pleistocene have been found there.
+Scientists have found the world's oldest known evidence of bread-making at a 14,500-year-old Natufian site in Jordan's northeastern desert.

+During the Neolithic period (10,000–4,500 BC), there was a transition there from a hunter-gatherer culture to a culture with established populous agricultural villages.
+'Ain Ghazal, one such village located at a site in the eastern part of present-day Amman, is one of the largest known prehistoric settlements in the Near East.
+Dozens of plaster statues of the human form, dating to 7250 BC or earlier, have been uncovered there.
+They are one of the oldest large-scale representations of humans ever found.
+During the Chalcolithic period (4500–3600 BC), several villages emerged in Transjordan including Tulaylet Ghassul in the Jordan Valley; a series of circular stone enclosures in the eastern basalt desert from the same period have long baffled archaeologists.

-Fortified towns and urban centers first emerged in the southern Levant early on in the Bronze Age (3600–1200 BC).
-Wadi Feynan became a regional centre for copper extraction - the metal was exploited on a large-scale to produce bronze.
-Trade and movement of people in the Middle East peaked, spreading and refining civilizations.
-Villages in Transjordan expanded rapidly in areas with reliable water-resources and agricultural land.
-Ancient Egyptians expanded towards the Levant and came to control both banks of the Jordan River.
+Fortified towns and urban centres first emerged in the southern Levant early in the Bronze Age (3600–1200 BC).
+Wadi Feynan became a regional centre for copper extraction: the metal was exploited on a large scale to produce bronze.
+Trade and movement of people in the Middle East peaked, causing cultural innovations and whole civilisations to spread.
+Villages in Transjordan expanded rapidly in areas with reliable water-resources and arable land.
+Ancient Egyptian populations expanded towards the Levant and came to control both banks of the Jordan River.